abstainsolutions/upload-file-react-express/README.md

 Upload file via react and express js.

-## Steps to set up DB

-1. Download or clone using git clone https://github.com/abstainsolutions/react-crud-node.git
-2. Run any local server like wamp or xamp as we need to make DB connection
-3. Find react.sql file at root of application
-4. Create DB named "react" and import sql

 ## Steps to set up run node server

 DB details can be changed from index.js inside node folder.